 How the law applies to your retail store will likely depend on the type of products you are selling.
-For example, retailers selling ingestible hemp products will likely need to obtain a food permit.
+For example, retailers selling ingestible hemp products will likely need to obtain a Hemp Food Establishment Permit.
 Make sure you consult an attorney if you are considering selling hemp-derived products in your retail store.

 - Intellectual Property Protection – With the recent 2018 Farm Bill, there is a rush for new brands and retailers to enter the market.
 It is imperative that any new retailer or existing retailers protect their brand, including the name, logo, the phrase, or the like.
 This is generally achieved by registering those items as trademarks.
 We will assist with protecting your brand to the fullest extent of the law.

 - Company Formation – There are a lot of variables to consider when forming your company.
 We will assist with ownership type, ownership structure, and preparing formation documents.

 - Sourcing the Hemp – The recently-passed hemp bill includes specific provisions for distribution and retail sale of hemp extract.
 It requires that there is a certificate of analysis prepared by an independent testing laboratory and that there is specific information on the packaging.
 The bill also permits the hemp to be transported across state lines consistent with federal law.
 We will assist you through the entire sourcing process including identifying the right source to suit your needs, complying with the legal requirements, and negotiating the supply contracts.

 - Reporting/Testing Compliance – In order for hemp to be legal, it must contain no more than 0.3% THC.
 This creates various requirements with reporting/testing compliance.
 We will assist you with setting up procedures so that your operations comply with all reporting and testing requirements.